coleifer/peewee/docs/peewee/querying.rst

    >>> query[:2]
    [<User: 1>, <User: 2>]

-:py:class:`Select` queries are smart, in that you can iterate, index and slice the query multiple times but the query is only executed once.
+:class:`Select` queries are smart, in that you can iterate, index and slice the query multiple times but the query is only executed once.

-In the following example, we will simply call :py:meth:`~Model.select` and iterate over the return value, which is an instance of :py:class:`Select`.
+In the following example, we will simply call :meth:`~Model.select` and iterate over the return value, which is an instance of :class:`Select`.
 This will return all the rows in the *User* table:

 .. code-block:: pycon